June: Strawberry Moon

 In 2012, a new wild strawberry species was discovered in the high peaks of Oregon's Cascade Mountains at elevations of about 3000 to 5000 feet (900 to 1500 meters).
 The species is endemic to the Western Cascades, and Dr. Kim Hummer who discovered it named the species Fragaria cascadensis.
 It differs from other strawberry species both in the structure of the leaves and the fruit surface.
 It also has 10 sets of chromosomes, unlike other wild and commercial strawberries which have 8 sets of chromosomes.

 Around every 20 years, the Strawberry Moon coincides with the summer solstice, which is either on June 20, 21, or 22.

 Strawberry Moon 2020

 Times for Strawberry Moon can vary by time zone.
-Dates are based on the local time in Washington DC.
+Dates are based on the local time in Seattle.
 Change location

 Traditional Full Moon Names

 - Worm Moon – March

 - Sturgeon Moon – August